-The Precious Stones and Precious Metals (Prevention of Money Laundering and Terrorism Financing) Act (“PSPM Act”) will come into force on 10 April 2019.
+The Precious Stones and Precious Metals (Prevention of Money Laundering and Terrorism Financing) Act (“PSPM Act”) has been in effect from 10 April 2019.
 It introduces a supervisory and regulatory regime for precious stones and precious metals dealers.

 The precious stones and precious metals sector is exposed to inherent money laundering (“ML”) and terrorism financing (“TF”) risks, as precious stones and precious metals are good stores of value, easily transported and concealed, and easily convertible to cash.

 The new regime will mitigate these ML and TF risks, enhance the effectiveness of Singapore’s AML/CFT regime, combat crime and improve security, both domestically and globally.